 The following is for general information purposes only.
 All further queries regarding this information should be directed to the competent authority listed below.

-The Veterinary Council of Ireland (the Veterinary Council) is the relevant competent authority for veterinary surgeons in Ireland.
+The Veterinary Council of Ireland is the relevant competent authority for veterinary surgeons in Ireland.
 It is a legal requirement for all veterinary surgeons who wish to practise in Ireland to register first with the Veterinary Council.

 It is a legal requirement that veterinary surgeons must register with the Veterinary Council to obtain a licence to practise veterinary medicine before engaging in any type of veterinary work in Ireland.